CCPA Privacy Notice

 We may use the Personal Information collected as identified above, for the following purposes:

-• To fulfill or meet the reason you provided the Personal Information (book a demo, support, respond to a query, etc.);
+• To fulfill or meet the reason you provided the Personal Information (book a demo, support, respond to a query, open an account, etc.);

 • To monitor and improve our Services;